denn1s/apple-and-lily/Ch. 16 - Karin.md

 And I panicked.

-I scrambled backward on the bed, my brain screaming at me to retreat.
-NOW.
-My hands and feet messing the covers until my back slammed into the wall.
+I scrambled backward across the bed, my brain screaming one word on repeat. *Run.
+Run.
+Run.* My hands slipped on the covers.
+My feet tangled in fabric.
+I didn't stop until my back slammed against the wall.

 Lily followed.
-She placed one hand on the bed, then the other.
+One hand pressed into the mattress.
+Then the other.

-"Just give it up," she said as she brought one knee up onto the mattress, leaning forward with that same patient smile.
+"Just give it up," she said, bringing one knee onto the bed.
+She leaned forward with that same patient, devilish smile.

-*Huh.
-She was actually wearing shorts.
-I could see a white strip of cloth peeking under her skirt.*
+Huh.
+She actually was wearing shorts.
+I could see a flash of white fabric just under her—

-I slapped myself.
+*KARIN.
+EYES UP.
+NOW*

-*Stop.*
+I jerked my eyes away, but what they found where the straining buttons of her jacket...

-I tried to press myself further into the wall, but there was nowhere left to run.
-Lily was fully on the bed now, crawling towards me, and my gaze was fixed in sheer terror on the straining buttons of her suit.
+Oh god.
+That was worse.

 She laughed again, a soft sound that did terrible things to my heart rate.
 "Honestly," she said, sitting up.
 "You are so silly.
 I'm wearing my gym shirt underneath."